top of page

 This was one of the lightbulb moments from the workshop.
 Several people said their takeaway was understanding the difference between allocation and delegation.

 With allocation, you're still the decision-maker.
 They're still coming to you.
-You're still checking the detail.
+You're still checking the details.
 You're still responsible AND accountable.
 The task got done, but nothing changed in terms of their capability or your capacity.

 With delegation, you're developing their capability.
 Building their confidence.
 Creating succession planning.
 Next time this comes up, they can handle it independently.
 You've developed a skill, not just completed a task.